 In most cases setting up a VPN can be done in a few clicks.
 It doesn’t matter if you’re on mobile or desktop.
 The only tricky part is setting up a VPN on your router.

-How to set up a VPN on Windows with an app?
+Set up a VPN on Windows

 Setting up a VPN on Windows 10 cannot be easier.
 That is if you’re skipping manual configuration and are sticking to an app.
 Mind that with each VPN service provider, the procedure can be a bit different, so when in doubt, check their blogs or FAQ sections.